 Hilary got me to take a deeper look into myself.
 All of this time, all I needed was a verbal bitch-slap from somebody I cared about who knew exactly what I was doing.
 Her verbal fearlessness mixed with my sudden honesty basically transitioned my life.
 She knew me.
 I stopped.

-It’s amazing that nobody else ever intervened and told me how stupid it was.
-Nobody before her ever said that I was being selfish.
+It’s amazing that nobody else ever once intervened and told me how stupid it was.
+Nobody ever said that I was being selfish.
 Nobody explained to me that I was being a toxic person and spending too much time with other toxic individuals.
-Well, finally, somebody spoke up and I stopped.
+Well, finally, somebody spoke up…. and I stopped.

 And to Hilary: I just want to make sure I say it loud and clear, “Thank you for caring—you mean more to me than words can possibly express.”